-Before submitting the thesis, the candidate must obtain written approval of it by the chairman of the division and the members of the supervising committee, on a form obtained from the office of the Dean of Graduate Studies.
+Before submitting the thesis, the candidate must obtain written approval of the thesis by the chairman of the division and the members of the supervising committee, on a form obtained from the office of the Dean of Graduate Studies.

 Examination.
-At the option of the department representing the field in which the degree is desired, a final examination may be required.
-This examination would be conducted by a board to be appointed by the candidate's supervising committee.
+At the discretion of the option in which the degree is desired, a final examination may be required.
+This examination would be conducted by a committee appointed by the candidate's supervising committee.